 On the web there's much more information on bird banding at the Patuxent's Bird Banding Laboratory.

 One of the most beautiful and inspirational bird-oriented films ever made is the documentary Winged Migration.
 For that film they raised ducks, geese and other birds from the egg and trained them to allow themselves to be filmed from very close, as the birds were flying in a variety of beautiful locations.
-At the right you review and buy the film, and farther to the right, the book.
+At the right you review and buy the film.

 this page as: